All families in the Monadnock Region receive the support needed for young children to attain optimal early development.

 Ways to Help

-No matter how small or big, financial donations support the work of Rise for baby and family and directly impacts the services provided to children and families.
+No matter how large or small, financial donations support the work of Rise for baby and family and directly impacts the services provided to children and families.
 To donate, click here.

-- $10 purchases a chewy tube for a child with oral sensory needs
+- $15 provides a child with oral sensory materials

 - $50 allows a child with disabilities to participate in our child care playgroup program for two hours a week

-- $75 provides additional early intervention services not covered by insurance to support a child with complex needs (i.e. Autism, genetic disorder, hearing and vision, etc.)
+- $75 pays for additional early intervention services not covered by insurance to support a child with complex needs (i.e. Autism, genetic disorder, etc.)

 - $100 covers the gap between what a parent pays for child care and the actual costs of providing child care (approximately $100 / week per child)